aiyeola/WCF-FUTMinna/README.md

 > #### Caution

 This project is a progressive application of the knowledge gotten over time.
-As I learn, I add.
+As I learn, I add. :smile: